zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/fundamentals.md

 ## Client-side object

 You can get a reference to the client-side object initialized by the server-side wrapper via the [data](http://api.jquery.com/data/) jQuery method.
-Use the `Name` of the widget to form the jQuery selector.
-After you get the reference you can use the widget client-side API.
+Use the `Name` of the widget to form the jQuery selector and obtain the reference in a document.ready handler.
+After you get the reference, you can use the widget client-side API.

     @(Html.Kendo().NumericTextBox()
         .Name("age")
     )
     <script>
+    $(function(){
         var numeric = $("#age").data("kendoNumericTextBox");
         numeric.value(10);
+    });
     </script>

 If you have deferred the initialization of the widget, make sure you get its instance **after** calling `DeferredScripts` or `DeferredScriptsFor`.